spikelynch/holiday/eurovision/doc/Eurovision_Lightshow_1.md

 ![Screenshot of a directory listing of SVG files](https://raw.githubusercontent.com/spikelynch/holiday/master/eurovision/doc/Fanciness.png "Fanciness")

+This biases towards countries with scrolls and shields and two-headed eagles and what-not on their flags.

 ## The Worst Display In The World

 I revisited the SVG flag files with the idea of stripping RGB values